michalmonday/xohw23-121/docs/setup_guide.md

 ## Modifying and recompiling the Flute processor
 We used [CTSRD-CHERI](https://github.com/CTSRD-CHERI/Flute) version of Flute which we forked and modified (to propagate signals using ContinuousMonitoringSystem_IFC).
 The forked version is available a [this link](https://github.com/michalmonday/Flute/tree/continuous_monitoring/), modifications were done in the `continous_monitoring` branch (`git checkout continuous_monitoring`).

-The [README.adoc](https://github.com/bluespec/Flute/blob/master/README.adoc) of the Flute repository (including CHERI fork and my fork) contains most instructions on how to build the processor (however the PYNQ wrapper requires slightly modified version of bsc compiler as described below).
+The [README.adoc](https://github.com/bluespec/Flute/blob/master/README.adoc) of the Flute repository (including CHERI fork and our fork) contains most instructions on how to build the processor (however the PYNQ wrapper requires slightly modified version of bsc compiler as described below).
 The main steps are as follows:
 * Compile bsc compiler from [this fork](https://github.com/michalmonday/bsc), [this page](https://github.com/michalmonday/bsc/blob/main/INSTALL.md) explains how to do it.
 After compilation add the newly created `bsc/inst/bin` directory to the PATH environment variable.
 Compiling from source is required because the default RegFile module (used to implement general purpose registers in the Flute processor) does not allow simultaneous read access to sufficient number of registers (in other words, modifying and recompiling bsc allows to continuously monitor A0-A4 registers that are traced by PYNQ wrapper as of 28/02/2023).
 * Install libraries for bsc compiler from [bsc-contrib](https://github.com/B-Lang-org/bsc-contrib) as described in bsc-contrib README.md file.
 Make sure to use PREFIX that will lead to bsc compiler.
-In my case, after installing libraries, the `bsc/lib/Libraries/` directory contains all folders from [bsc-contrib/Libraries/](https://github.com/B-Lang-org/bsc-contrib/tree/main/Libraries) (e.g. Bus, COBS, FPGA).
+In our case, after installing libraries, the `bsc/lib/Libraries/` directory contains all folders from [bsc-contrib/Libraries/](https://github.com/B-Lang-org/bsc-contrib/tree/main/Libraries) (e.g. Bus, COBS, FPGA).
 * Navigate to `Flute/builds/RV64ACDFIMSUxCHERI_Flute_verilator` directory and run `make compile` to produce Verilog files (stored in `Verilog_RTL` directory) from Bluespec files.